pyaj0/COVID-19-interactive-map/README.md

 # COVID-19-interactive-map
-An interactive showing the evolution of number of COVID-19 cases in Africa
+An interactive map showing the evolution of number of COVID-19 cases in Africa

 Realization : Noble Adounkpe - Peniel Adounkpe - Abed Adounkpe